 (d) The offender agrees to pay the administrative costs incurred in the processing of the case file.

 On occasion the fairest means to settle a case is to apply an administrative disposal to the matter.
-This is done by mutual agreement of Crosscountry and its agents via the Head of Revenue and Security.
-For an administrative disposal to be considered the following criteria should be met:
+This is done by mutual agreement of CrossCountry and its agents via the Revenue Protection Manager.

 a) There is sufficient evidence to pursue a prosecution

 b) There is no evidence to suggest intention to avoid the fare